katsully/fundamentals-of-computation/Class01/README.md

+# Class 1

+This lecture was initially part of a lecture series at New York University and was initially co-written by Craig Pickard.

 ## A Short History of Computing

 The very first electromechanical computers comprised electric switches driving mechanical relays.
 Later, around the 1930s, mechanical relays were replaced by vacuum tubes.
 This greatly increased the capabilities and operating speed of these early machines.